timothepearce/laravel-time-series-docs/docs/getting-started/available-periods.md

 ## How a projection's start date is defined?

 A projection's `start_date` is defined regarding its period and the current date.
-Each time a new one is created, its `start_date` will equal **the current date rounded to the floor by the period**.
+Each time a new one is created, its `start_date` will equal **the current date rounded to the floor by the given period**.

 For example, let's say the current date is `2022-01-07 11:04:25`: